find your perfect postgrad program

 Summary

-Our PhD Music (Electroacoustic Composition) programme will see you produce a portfolio of electroacoustic works and a written commentary under the supervision of our academics.
-Your supervised research will normally be related in some way to the research interests of a member of staff.
-These currently include but are not limited to:
+Our PhD Music (Electroacoustic Composition) programme will see you produce a portfolio of electroacoustic works and a written commentary, allowing you to develop your original creative voice under the supervision of our specialist academic staff.

 • Fixed media/acousmatic electroacoustic composition